codewithdhruba01/javascript-interview-questions/README.md

 ---

 ## 44. What are Closures

-A **closure** is the combination of a **function bundled (enclosed) together with its lexical environment** within which that function was declared.
-In other words, a closure gives you **access to an outer function’s scope from an inner function**, even after the outer function has finished executing.
+A closure is a function that remembers and can access variables from its outer (lexical) scope, even after the outer function has finished executing.

-A closure is created when:

-* A function is defined inside another function
-* The inner function uses variables from the outer function
+It is created when an inner function uses variables of its enclosing function.

 The closure has access to **three scope chains**: